tomlyscan/inet/showcases/emulation/videostreaming3/doc/index.rst

   $ ./run.sh

 The script starts the simulation, and the video plays.
-Its not very high quality TODO
+Its not very high quality **TODO**

+  so

+  - the streaming VLC is run in command line mode...the script runs it in command line mode
+  - the playing VLC is playing the video
+  - note that its downscaled so that the playback is smooth
+  - the simulation is cpu intensive
+  - actually, it cant run in better quality in this machine
+  - but on a more powerful machine it might
+  - so i dont know
+  - experiment with the settings

+The script starts the simulation in Cmdenv; the streaming VLC client is also started in command line mode.
+The playback VLC displays the received video stream.
+The received video is lower quality than the original video file, because it's downscaled, and the bitrate is reduced, so that the playback is smooth (emulating the network is CPU-intensive). **TODO** it is cpu intensive.
+The bitrate and the downscaling is controlled by the script; the user can experiment with other settings **TODO**

+emulating the network is CPU-intensive this is the quality that was still smooth on our test PC. on a faster computer it might be better -> experiment

+..
 TODO wireshark

+Here are some of the packets captured in Wireshark:

 .. figure:: media/wireshark.png
    :width: 100%
    :align: center

+Note that there are packets sent from the ``tapa`` (192.168.2.20) interface to the router's ``eth0`` (192.168.2.99) interface, and also packets sent from the router's ``eth1`` (192.168.3.99) interface to ``tapb`` (192.168.3.20).

-TODO the video is downscaled/the quality is not the original because performance reasons
+**TODO** the video is downscaled/the quality is not the original because performance reasons